DouscheSois/theExpenseTracker-App/README.md

 <h2>Summary</h2>

-I've always wanted to learn React because it's attractive.
-I also wanted to learn how to use React hooks and the contextAPI for state management.
-This ExpenseTracker App is a good way to practice what I have been reading online (React Hooks, ContextAPI, Props & Components) on the React Doc.
-Webpage.
+I've always wanted to learn React because of its popularity and functionality.
+I wanted to learn how to use React hooks and the contextAPI for state management more specifically.
+This ExpenseTracker App is a good way to practice the basics of what I have been reading online so far (React Hooks, ContextAPI, Props & Components) on the React Doc.
+Webpage and other sources.

 <h2>Author</h2>